 DC Medical Malpractice Attorneys Fight for You

-Schochor, Federico and Staton, P.A. delivers experienced, strategic medication error lawyers in Baltimore, Maryland and Washington, DC who have been injured through medical malpractice.
+Schochor, Staton, Goldberg, and Cardea, P.A. delivers experienced, strategic medication error lawyers in Baltimore, Maryland and Washington, DC who have been injured through medical malpractice.
 Call 410-234-1000 or contact us to set up a free appointment.